SalvatoreAmaddio/DesktopBusinessAppSharpBuilder/readme.md

 | App.xaml      | The file which is the entry point of every WPF Application        |

 ## Define your first Model:
-Assuming you have a database in the Data folder, you have to create a Model class for each Table in your database.
+Assuming you have a database in the Data folder named "mydb.db", you have to create a Model class for each Table in your database.

 Let's say your Database has a table called Employee structure as follow: